dstufft/personal-peps/remove-external-hosting.rst

 This UX failure exists for several reasons.

-1. If pip can locate any files at all for a project on the Simple API it will simply use that instead of attempting to locate anymore.
-This is generally the right thing to do any attempting to locate any more would erase a large part of the benefit of PEP 438.
+1. If pip can locate files at all for a project on the Simple API it will simply use that instead of attempting to locate more.
+This is generally the right thing to do as attempting to locate more would erase a large part of the benefit of PEP 438.
 This means that if a project *ever* uploaded a file that matches what the user has requested for install that will be used regardless of how old it is.